SonarSource/sonar-scanner-azdo/sonar-docs/analysis/scan/sonarscanner-for-azure-devops.md

 In addition, make sure the appropriate build tools are installed on the agent for the type of project e.g. .NET Framework v4.6+/NET Core 2.0+ if building using MSBuild, Maven for Java projects etc.

 ## Configure
-The first thing to do is to declare <!-- sonarqube -->your SonarQube server<!-- /sonarqube --><!-- sonarcloud -->SonarCloud<!-- /sonarcloud --> as a service endpoint in your Azure DevOps project settings.

 1. Open the Connections page in your Azure DevOps project: **Project Settings > Pipelines > Service Connections**.
 1. Click on **New service connection** and choose **{instance}**.
 <!-- sonarqube -->